About general incorporation matters

 Expatriates receiving income from a Labuan company is required to file tax return with Malaysia Inland Revenue Board (“IRB”).

 Your employment income is taxable by the IRB and you are required to file for personal tax return before 30th April annually.
-You are entitled to enjoy 50% tax rebate on your employment income derived from the Labuan company.
-This incentive is valid up to YA2020.

 Beside from the salary derived from Labuan company, I expect to receive director’s remuneration.
 Will it be taxed as well?